 2.)
 Share your real vision

 Be honest about the feeling you want.
 Tell them if you love romantic lakefront light, downtown city energy, rustic barn vibes, or quiet garden moments.
-The clearer you are, the more your photos will match what you imagined.
+And if there are any specific poses you want to do, definitely share.
+The clearer you are, the more your photos will match what you've always imagined.

 3.)
 Prepare for Midwest weather